Gluten-Free Molasses Cookies! Chewy, soft and sure to become your new go-to Christmas cookie!

 - Raw sugar or granulated sugar for rolling

-- In the bowl of a stand mixer, or in a large mixing bowl, mix together the egg, sugar, almond butter, molasses, and butter until smooth and creamy.
+- In the bowl of a stand mixer, or in a large mixing bowl, mix together the egg, sugar, vanilla, almond butter, molasses, and butter until smooth and creamy.

 - Bake for 9-11 minutes, until the edges are golden and the center has set.
 Cool on the pan for 2-3 minutes before moving to a wire rack to cool completely.
 Enjoy!